xsawa32/ioBroker.rika-firenet/README.md

 ## RIKA-Firenet adapter for ioBroker

 Control your RIKA stove

 ## Information
+Adapter in this first initial release, only polling values from your stove.
+Setting-actions will follow soon.
+Polling-intervall minimum is 1 minute so that you do not appear to be a DOS-Attacker

-Fill following textboxes in Adapter-Config:
+Fill textboxes in Adapter-Config:
-Username: (E-Mail for your Rika account)
+* Username: (E-Mail for your Rika account)
-Password: (Password for your Rika account)
+* Password: (Password for your Rika account)
-Stove-ID: (go to your Rika account and find out)
+* Stove-ID: (go to your Rika account and find out)
-Polling-Interval: (min 1 Minute, otherwise they may lika a DOS-Attacker)
+* Polling-Interval: (min 1 Minute)

 ## Changelog